 This is one of the reasons AP classes can be beneficial to high school students.
 When a student thrives in an AP class, they are essentially thriving in a college class.
 Before an AP student arrives at college, they will clearly understand what will likely be expected of them, how rigorous the course work can be, and what steps they need to take to succeed academically.

 Alongside proving preparation, AP students could receive a bit of a grade point average (GPA) boost if they earn good grades.
 Some high schools, but not all, will give more weight to AP grades than normal ones.
-For example, receiving a B in an AP class may provide as many points towards their GPA as if they earned an A in the non-AP version of the class.
+For example, receiving a B in an AP class may provide as many points towards your GPA as if you earned an A in the non-AP version of the class.

 Benefit #3: Prepare For College Better